Raising Development Awareness

 If we are to achieve our long-term goal of having a world without hunger and poverty, it will be important to understand more about the underlying causes of inequality and injustice.

 Irish Aid supports a range of development education programmes that raise awareness and understanding of global development and justice issues and advocate for change.
-Our work is guided by our Development Education Strategy (PDF, 178kb) and by the (DEAC).
+Our work is guided by the Development Education Strategy 2017-2023

 How you can get involved?

 With Irish Aid support, a range of education and community organisations are introducing ideas about global justice in classrooms and learning environments all around Ireland:

 Thousands of students are taking part in debates, doing projects and organising workshops on development and social justice issues.
 Many more are undertaking exchange programmes with schools and communities in developing countries.

 Bringing global issues into your classroom as part of the school curriculum is easier than you might think.
 Irish Aid can offer you resources, ideas and information to help students understand the links between their lives and those of people in developing countries.